 Hoisin sauce has a distinct umami, sweet, and salty taste.

-Oyster sauce and hoisin sauce are commonly used for Chinese cooking.
+Oyster sauce and hoisin sauce are commonly used in Chinese cooking.

 Nevertheless, they contain different essential ingredients that reflect their taste and flavor.
 Now that we have established a difference between sauces, let us find out if they can work as a substitute for another.

-It’s also worth mentioning that hoisin sauce could work well as a dipping sauce, whereas oyster sauce, not so much due to its highly concentrated and sweet flavor.
+It’s also worth mentioning that hoisin sauce could work well as a dipping sauce for spring rolls, whereas oyster sauce, not so much due to its highly concentrated and sweet flavor.

 Ran out of oyster sauce so I substituted hoisin sauce and I’m glad this turned out just as tasty.
 The recipe also for whatever the hell reason wanted you to cook the coconut rice in the damn microwave but I did it on the stovetop instead pic.twitter.com/weSx1rlKyD